Jopssauce/anino_exam/README.md

     }

 ```
-Now going back to the Reels Class this block of code is how I decided to go about animating the spin.
+Now going back to the Reel Class this block of code is how I decided to go about animating the spin.
 I can probably improve this by using something similar to lerp to lock
-the symbols movement in a timestep but I was spending too much time on this feauture that I've gone for a dirty implementation instead.
+the symbols movement in a timestep but I was spending too much time on this feature that I've gone for a dirty implementation instead.
 I also did not have time to solve problems that may occur in screen space, anchored positions etc, which is why the reels are not part of the UI.
 ```
 public void Spin()
     {